Award Partners

-The 2009 Tommy Cooper Award was awarded on Friday, April 16th at the Elmwood Community Centre.
-Congratulations to Jack Riley of Paisley!
-Jack was nominated by the Bruce County Federation of Agriculture.
-For more on Jack and other previous award winners, click here.
+The 2013 Tommy Cooper Award was awarded on Friday, April 25th at the Elmwood Community Centre.
+Congratulations to Brian Gilroy of the Meaford area!
+Brian was nominated by the Georgian Bay Fruit Growers Association.
+For more on Brian and other previous award winners, click here.

 For nearly thirty years, the Charlie Kelly Award has recognized the person who, similarly, has advanced tourism in the region.
 This award is made by Bayshore in concert with the Grey-Bruce Regional Tourism Marketing Partners.
 Its namesake, Charlie Kelly, was instrumental in extending the local building and tourism seasons to 12-months